memio/memio/doc/01-tutorial.md

 # Tutorial

-Medio provides a way to describe classes, properties, methods, etc using Models.
+Medio provides a way to describe Models (classes, properties, methods etc).
 Here's a cheat sheet of those:

 ![UML class diagram](http://yuml.me/119b08be)

 In this tutorial, we'll see how to:

-1. Generating a chunk of code (e.g. a single argument)
+1. Generate a chunk of code (e.g. a single argument)
-2. Generating a standalone collection (e.g. many arguments)
+2. Generate a standalone collection (e.g. many arguments)
-3. Generating a collection in a Model (e.g. method's arguments)
+3. Generate a collection in a Model (e.g. method's arguments)
 4. Example: phpspec's method generation
 5. PSR-2 and multiline arguments
 6. Visibility, staticness, virtual, etc...
+7. Constant and default values
-7. Class and Interface
+8. Class and Interface
+9. File

 ## 1. Generating a chunk of code (e.g. a single argument)

-The code sample in the [README](../README.md) deomnstrates how to generate a complete file.
+The code sample in the [README](../README.md) demonstrates how to generate a complete file.
 But it is also possible to only generate a chunk of code, like a method's argument.

 We can describe it by providing the type and the name: